CoreyJ87/aiPlaysPokemon/README.md

   - We picked Gemma 4 because it has a wide selection of sizes for local models that can run on both Raspberry Pis and laptops
 - The model must be involved in playing the game
   - While this is a TAS, we don’t want everything to be hard-coded
+- When possible, try to mimic and keep only the data avaliable that a human player would have

 ## Tool Design